DjPoke/Agon-Light-sprite-edition-suite/spredit/readme.txt

 * M:					mirror frame vertically
 * R:					rotate frame clockwise
 * Return:				Flood Fill (must be inside borders of the same color)
-* F5:					Load Palette file (must be 2, 4, 16 or 64 colors)
-* F6:					Save Palette file

 While in palette mode, this is the keys you can use :

 * Tab:						Return in 'edit sprite mode'
 * 1-6:						Increase or decrease R,G or B tint for the current color
 * 7:						Reset color to black
+* L:						Load Palette file (must be 2, 4, 16 or 64 colors)
 * Left/Right arrows:		Choose a color